Grudz/Arduino_C_and_Sensors/README.md

 # 3. Configure your ROS/Ubuntu Laptop

-We are going to refer to the [ROSIntegration Plugin](https://github.com/code-iai/ROSIntegration) to set this up.
-However, lets ignore some of their instructions and set it up our own way.
+We refered to the [ROSIntegration GitHub](https://github.com/code-iai/ROSIntegration) to set this up.
+However, we will ignore some of their instructions and set it up our own way.

 + **Step 1: Create a ROS workspace**
     - This is easy and doesn't require much explanation.
 Just make sure after you set up your [ROS workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), you source it in your [.bashrc file.](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)